The Weather Man

-The Weather Man is a 2005 American dark comedy-drama film directed by Gore Verbinski, written by Steve Conrad, and starring Nicolas Cage in the lead role, Michael Caine and Hope Davis.
-It tells the story of a weatherman in the midst of a mid-life crisis.
+The Weather Man is a 2005 American dark comedy-drama film directed by Gore Verbinski, written by Steve Conrad, and starring Nicolas Cage as a Chicago-area weatherman who is in a midst of a mid-life crisis even as his career is potentially about to take off with a new job on a national television morning show.
+The film also stars Michael Caine and Hope Davis in supporting roles.

 The film was released on October 28, 2005, and grossed $19 million worldwide.
+It received mixed to positive reviews upon release.